 ChatGPT is a chat interface based on the GPT-series Large Language Models (LLMs) by OpenAI.
 You can ask it whatever you want and give it commands to generate structured information.
-Think of use cases like asking a question, having a piece of text translated, making calculations based on a problem description, having code generated for a feature you’re thinking of, and the list goes on…
+Consider use cases like asking a question, having a piece of text translated, making calculations based on a problem description, generating code for a feature you’re considering, and so on.

 Hold up, LLMs, generative AI, parameters, what’s that all about?

-All right, so it's a chatbot that understands nuance and can generate its own responses.
+All right, it's a chatbot that understands nuance and can generate responses.
 What do you see as the major advantages and disadvantages of this development?

 ChatGPT vs Conversational AI

 Human-like conversations sound like something that people are also trying to achieve with Conversational AI Cloud.